What are the types of disability insurance?

 Types of long-term disability insurance

-There are also three kinds of own-occupation disability insurance policies:
+There are also multiple types of own-occupation coverage.

-• Own-occupation, not engaged: If you can’t work in your own occupation and you haven’t started a new job, you get benefits.
-Once you start a new job, no matter what field, you stop receiving benefits.
+• Own-occupation, not engaged: You’ll only get paid if you can’t work in your original role and you haven’t yet found a new job.
+Once you start a new job, no matter the field, you’ll stop receiving benefits.

 Short-term disability insurance

-Like long-term disability insurance, short-term disability insurance replaces up to 60% of your pre-tax income if you can’t work due to an illness or injury.
-The difference, however, is that coverage only lasts for up to one year.
+Like long-term disability insurance, short-term disability insurance covers up to 60% of your pre-tax income if you can’t work.
+The difference is that short-term disability coverage usually only lasts for up to a year.

 Mortgage disability insurance

-Mortgage disability insurance — also known as mortgage payment protection insurance — is a type of long-term disability insurance that specifically covers your mortgage payments if you can’t work due to an illness or injury.
+Mortgage disability insurance, which is also sometimes called mortgage payment protection insurance, is a type of limited long-term disability insurance that covers your mortgage payments while you can’t work due to an illness or injury.

-Mortgage disability insurance can be purchased from your mortgage lender, an insurance agency, or a broker, and doesn’t require the typical underwriting process or medical exam that other long-term disability insurance policies do.
-It’s a good alternative if you cannot qualify for regular long-term disability coverage but don’t want to risk defaulting on your mortgage.
+Mortgage disability insurance doesn’t require the typical underwriting process or medical exam that other long-term disability insurance policies do, so it might be worth having if you don’t qualify for regular long-term disability coverage but don’t want to risk defaulting on your mortgage.

 Social Security disability insurance